winterNebs/TETRIS-FAQ/docs/modern.md

 After reading everything above you should be able to put two and two together.

+## why do people gotta force their shitty opinions and post it on a website like some objective analysis

 # things that wont ever happen but we can dream

 ## all spins